LLNL/hiop/plan/plan.md

 1 and 2 below done [HiOp branch dev/kronNeMDS](https://github.com/LLNL/hiop/tree/dev/kronNeMDS)

 1. Interface in-out design (done)
-2. Implementation of the reduction
+2. Implementation of the kron reduction (done)
-3. Instantiation of the interface for in=gollnlp and out=hiop_mds
+3. Instantiation of the interface for in=gollnlp and out=hiop_mds (in progress, done outside hiop, in gollnlp modeling framework)

-### Nlp IPM filter line-search
+### Revisiting NLP IPM filter line-search  to ensure robustness
-Essentially revisit B.2. as needed by the GPU solver for MDS ACOPF - likely additional algorithmic features will be needed to ensure robustness of solver
+Essentially revisit B.2. as needed by the GPU solver for MDS ACOPF - likely additional algorithmic features will be needed to ensure robustness of HIOP GPU solver and "workarounds" for inertia calculation
+i.
+Ipopt Adapter of HiOp MDS interface for easier testing ii. run and evaluate performance iii. implement the required algorithmic features, repeat ii.

+Likely will be done in conjunction with E. below

 ## E. Summit runs and profiling of ACOPF